AlecKazakova/alecstrong.com/public/2020/02/multiple-dialects/index.md

 which takes those tokens and turns it into a tree of rules (abstract syntax tree or AST).
 ASTs become the API that your compiler or any other tools use to interact with source code.
 This is how IntelliJ works, but it requires strict adherence to its own AST interface called PSI.
-JetBrains definitely has extremely comprehensive parsers for all kinds of SQL dialects which product PSI, but since DataGrip is proprietary it's all closed source and I have to write my own.
+JetBrains definitely has extremely comprehensive parsers for all kinds of SQL dialects which produce PSI, but since DataGrip is proprietary it's all closed source and I have to write my own.

 For one SQL dialect it's manageable.
-There's an open source [ANTLR Grammar](https://github.com/bkiers/sqlite-parser) which is what most modern SQLite compilers i know of are using.
+There's an open source [ANTLR Grammar](https://github.com/bkiers/sqlite-parser) which is what most modern SQLite compilers I know of are using.
 There's also a tool for going between [ANTLR's AST and PSI](https://github.com/antlr/antlr4-intellij-adaptor), enabling
 IntelliJ.
 This was what the first version of SQLDelight did and it worked fine, but managing two separate ASTs was awful.

 JetBrains has their own parser generator called [Grammar Kit](https://github.com/JetBrains/Grammar-Kit)